Ardmore Elementary Annual STEAM Fair, April 28th, 2023

 What are you curious about?
-Find a science or engineering topic that sparks your interest and do an experiment or project to share what you learn!
-Tri-fold display boards are provided free of charge, donated by the Ardmore PTSA.
-The boards will be color-coded by grade level for our viewing enjoyment!
+Find a science or engineering topic that sparks your interest and do an experiment or project (new this year, including art projects!) to share what you learn!
+Tri-fold display boards (or art paper) are provided free of charge, donated by the Ardmore PTSA.
+Additionally, we will have small prizes for each student that completes a project!
+The boards will be color-coded by grade level for our viewing enjoyment.

 You can work on your project by yourself or with 1 partner.
 While parent/family involvement is welcomed, we strongly encourage students to do as much as possible on their own.

 1. Please bring your tri-fold displays to school on Thursday, April 27nd, 2023, the day before the STEAM Night (Friday, April 28th, 2023).

 2. Include your name and teacher on your display.

 3. Students should plan to attend the evening of STEAM Night and be ready to talk about their experiments to attendees during the period when they are with their projects.
 Parents can stand with their students if they choose.

 4. Please do not bring live animals to school.
 Instead, take pictures of your experiment in progress.

 5. All projects with liquids or other messy substances must be displayed on a tray.
 A towel or a roll of paper towels must be brought to the Science Fair, to be used for rapid cleanup in case of a spill.
 These should be kept under the table for the science fair project.

 You can think up your own project or get ideas from science books at home, the library, or online.
 If you need help with your project at school, you can let us know on the sign-up form!

 Here are some ideas to get you thinking: